 It’s just like poker, in a way.
-You never, ever, want to show your hand unless it’s absolutely necessary.
+You never want to show your hand unless it’s absolutely necessary.

-If you were carrying a mini stun stun gun, like the Slider Stun Gun, or the cellphone stun gun you could take down a big punk in seconds, probably before he even realized what hit him.
+If you were carrying a mini stun gun, like the Slider Stun Gun, or the cellphone stun gun you could take down a big punk in seconds, probably before he even realized what hit him.
 You see, you can hide, or palm, one of these tools in your hand, and no one would even notice.

-You can wear them on your belt, and everyone will assume it’s a pager, or phone.
+You can wear them on your belt; everyone will assume it’s a pager or phone.
 I’ve been wearing The Runt since it came in the door, and no one has ever asked me what it was because they have already assumed it.
-That’s a big advantage in a bad situation.
+That’s a significant advantage in a bad situation.

-The same rules apply to pepper spray, and especially to the new pistol gripped Wildfire pepper sprays.
+The same rules apply to pepper spray, especially the new pistol-gripped Wildfire pepper sprays.
 For people in cash businesses, you treat it like it’s a cleaning product.
 You set a bottle of Windex and some other generic cleaner in plain site, along with the Wildfire.
-The Wildfire is a cleaner; it will clean a gaggle of punks, and have them red faced and ready for the meat wagon the police bring.
+The Wildfire is a cleaner; it will clean a gaggle of punks and have them red-faced and ready for the meat wagon the police bring.

 Personal protection is essential, and if you have kids going off to college, they need tools badly.
 Every year, kids disappear days after starting college.
 If those kids had been taught to carry and use simple tools, they would still be here today.